Mihretf/Telegram-bot/README.md

 ## Meeting Notes
-All team meeting notes and decisions are documented in main/meeting-notes.md

 All team meeting notes and decisions are documented in [meeting-notes.md](./meeting-notes.md).

 # Motivational Quotes Telegram Bot

 ## Pitch